aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/databar-barcodes/_index.md

 ## **Enabling 2D Component**
 *DataBar* standards allow adding a 2D component linkage flag to enable creating a related 2D barcode that can be printed together with the corresponding *DataBar* barcode.
 Such a flag is often used in GS1-compatible composite barcode types.
-The barcode library provides the *set2DCompositeComponent* method of class [*DataBarParameters*]() that allows setting this flag manually for specific industrial standards without changing the data encoded in the main barcode.
+The barcode library provides the *set2DCompositeComponent* function of class [*DataBarParameters*](https://reference.aspose.com/barcode/php/classDataBarParameters) that allows setting this flag manually for specific industrial standards without changing the data encoded in the main barcode.

 *DataBar Expanded* barcodes below have different settings for the 2D component flag.